Getting your concept off the ground takes relentless work, combined with the right team and resources.

 - Orlando Tech Association - Orlando has a very large tech community.
 The Orlando Tech Association is a great resource to connect with other people in the space, and they also put together great events.
 Follow them on Facebook to stay up-to-date on Orlando Tech news and events.

-Also, if you are a start-up looking for marketing help, be sure to download our DIY marketing blueprint to create the marketing plan that will take your company to the next level.
+Also, if you are a start-up looking for marketing help, be sure to contact us here.